 The ens_member_ids array is only used if reading a single file that contains all ensemble members.
-It should contain a list of string identifiers that are substituted into the fcst dictionary field to determine which data to read from the file.
+It should contain a list of string identifiers that are substituted into the ens and/or fcst dictionary fields to determine which data to read from the file.
 The length of the array determines how many ensemble members will be processed for a given field.
 Each value in the array will replace the text MET_ENS_MEMBER_ID.